How to Order Your Own Labwork

 A note to locals: how to find our hidden LabCorp

 There is a LabCorp inside Moscow Medical that is not on Google Maps or even on LabCorp’s own website when you type in our zip code.
 However, it services orders outside of just Moscow Medical.
-To get to it, you have to enter as if you have an appointment with Moscow Medical.
-Once when I went, I just said to the front desk, “I’m going to LabCorp,” because I could see the technician sitting in there with no patients.
-The front desk waved me in.
+To get to it, you have to enter Moscow Medical as if you have an appointment with them.
+Go to the front desk and say, “I’m here for labwork.”
+They usually want to see the form.

 What if I don’t have a LabCorp?